greyhats13/phl-store/README.md

 ### Subnets

-We set up three kinds of subnets: public, private, and database.
-These are spread out over multiple Availability Zones (AZs) to make sure everything keeps running even if one zone has issues.
+We set up three kinds of subnets: public, private, & database.
+These are spread out over multiple Availability Zones (AZs) to make sure everything keeps running even if one zone has issue.

-- **Public Subnets** are where things like NAT Gateways and Application Load Balancers (ALBs) live.
-These subnets have public IPs and handle internet traffic.
+- **Public Subnets** are where things like NAT Gateways and ALB live.
+These subnets have public IPs & handle internet traffic.
 We also use them for bastion hosts when we need secure admin access to our private resources.
-The ALBs help distribute traffic to our internal services, and the NAT Gateways let our private subnets reach the internet safely without being directly exposed.
+The ALBs help distribute traffic to our internal services, & the NAT Gateways let our private subnets reach the internet safely without being directly exposed.

 - **Private Subnets** are for our important internal stuff like Kubernetes worker nodes and application pods.
 These don’t have direct internet access.
 Instead, any outgoing traffic goes through the NAT Gateways.
 This setup helps us scale our Kubernetes workloads easily without worrying about IP address limits, thanks to tags that help with auto-discovery and autoscaling.